Identifying the Key Attributes in an Unlabeled Event Log for Automated Process Discovery: Introduction

 Most of the existing process discovery algorithms require users to specify the key attributes in an event log.
-However, such a manual approach is not desirable when an event log contains tens of hundreds of columns.
+However, such a manual approach is not desirable when an event log contains dozens of or even hundreds of columns.
 Furthermore, as process mining may not necessarily be executed by practitioners, an automated process discovery where a user does not have to specify the key attributes in an event log would be appreciated in many situations.

 In this line of work, Abbad Andaloussi~et~al. proposed a method to identify a case-id column in an event log~\cite{Abbad_Andaloussi2018-ur}.
 Their idea is to test every column in the event log as the case-id attribute and evaluate a process model discovered by such an assumption.
-However, this method only identifies the case-id attribute but not the timestamp or activity attribute.
+However, this method only identifies the case-id attribute.
 Second, its computation is exhaustive as it repeatedly discovers and evaluates process models for every case-id candidate.
 If we were to identify case-id, timestamp, and activity attributes with their method, the computation cost would be $\mathcal{O}(N^3)$ where $N$ is the number of columns of a given event log.